yarisvt/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 ---

 ## Introduction
-The [Tyk Control Plane]({{< ref "tyk-multi-data-centre/mdcb-components.md#control-plane" >}}) will contain all the standard components of a standard on-premises installation with the addition of one additional component: the Multi Data Centre Bridge (MDCB).
+The [Tyk Control Plane]({{< ref "tyk-multi-data-centre/mdcb-components.md#control-plane" >}}) will contain all the standard components of a standard Self-Managed installation with the addition of one additional component: the Multi Data Centre Bridge (MDCB).
 ### Prerequisites
 We will assume that your account manager has provided you with a valid MDCB and Dashboard License and the command to enable you to download the MDCB package.
 We will assume that the following components are up and running in your Controller DC: